jackbustertann/strava_exploration_v2/docs/index.md

 - To get hands-on exposure to a modern ELT tech-stack that incorperates dbt and a cloud platform.
 - To enhance the reporting provided out-of-the-box by Strava.
-  - Filter and group my activities using my own custom activity types.
+  - Create a 90-day view to benchmark different aspects of my training, such as volume, intensity and performance.
-  - Track my training volume and load across multiple sports in one consolidated view.
+  - Create my own activity types, such as intervals (road/track/virtual) and races (road/XC/virtual), to filter and group my activities.
-  - Aggregrate the time I spend in different HR and pace zones over time.
+  - Define my own sport-specific metrics such as best power efforts (cycling) and time in pace zones (running).
-  - Benchmark my performance over time for specific races and training segments.
+  - Aggregate my activity metrics across multiple sports into one consolidated view.

 ## Project Plan 🤓

 1. Use the [Strava API](https://developers.strava.com/docs/reference/) to collect my personal running data. ✅
 2. Use a cloud-based data warehousing platform to store the data. ✅
-3. Use DBT to test, transform and document the data. ✅
+3. Use DBT to transform, test and document the data. ✅
-4. Use CI/CD to automate the developement flow. ✅
+4. Use CI/CD to automate the deployment flow. ✅
 5. Use cloud automation to refresh the data daily. ✅
 6. Use a browser-based reporting tool to vizualise the data. 🚧